Fire and rescue services

 More information:

 The rainy season is from December to March.
-The rain can disrupt public transport schedules.
+Heavy rains can disrupt public transport schedules.
 Floods can occur.

 Monitor regional weather forecasts to plan your travel.